RiverArchitect/RA_wiki/wiki/River-design-features.md

 -   **Other bioengineering features** have a direct effect on habitat suitability and stabilize terrain modifications (framework features).
 These features are considered:
     -   Streamwood, engineered log jams (ELJ) and large woody material (LWM) placement including rootstocks (*shortname: elj*)
     -   Grains / Boulders (angular), representative for coarse material placement (*shortname: grains*)
-    -   Other soil-bioengineering for terrain (slope) stabilization comprises for instance brush layers and / or fascines (*shortname: bio*)
+    -   Other soil-bioengineering for terrain (slope) stabilization comprises for instance brush layers and/or fascines (*shortname: bio*)

 -   **Connectivity features** enhance the stability of (artificial) river systems that result from the above feature applications:
     -   Sediment Replenishment for restoring sediment continuity (instream, *shortname: gravin*)